Malawi Law Society

 Malawi Law Society is a legal membership organization that unites all lawyers in Malawi.
-It is administered by an elected executive board.
+It is administered by an executive board elected by its members at an Annual General Meeting.

+History

+The Malawi Law Society (MLS) was established by the Legal Education and Legal Practitioners Act of 1965, it was later re-established under the Legal Education and Legal Practitioners Act of 2017.

+Mandate

+As the official bar association for legal practitioners in Malawi, its primary mandate is to regulate the legal profession and advise on matters of justice administration.
+The Malawi Law Society is the association responsible for upholding professional standards among legal practitioners, promoting legal education, and ensuring the independence of the judiciary and the legal profession.

 Malawi Legal Information Institute (MLII)

 The Malawi Legal Information Institute is a division of the MLS.
 It is a source of public legal information relating to legal judgements and rulings in Malawi.

-Malawi Law Journal(MLJ)
+Malawi Law Journal (MLJ)

 The Malawi Law Journal (MLJ) is a peer reviewed publication sponsored by the Malawi Law Society, University of Malawi, and Malawian scholars across the globe.
 Its current editor-in-chief is Danwood M Chirwa.

+Women's Law Association of Malawi

+The association formally launched in 1998 but it existed within the society from 1993 when it was called the permanent Committee on Women and Children’s Affairs.
+The organisation later broke its links with the Law Society to concentrate on its own goals.